jiutongzhao/Time-Series-Data-Analysis/docs/chap2.md

 </p>

 This artificial discontinuity introduces **spectral leakage**, causing energy from specific frequency components to spread into adjacent frequencies, thereby distorting the true spectral content.
-To mitigate this issue, a **window function**—typically denoted $\mathcal{W}(t)$—is applied to taper the edges of the signal, reducing the contribution of the jump and suppressing leakage.
+To mitigate this issue, a **window function**—typically denoted ${w}(t)$—is applied to taper the edges of the signal, reducing the contribution of the jump and suppressing leakage.

-Typically, the wave function is a bell-shaped function with all non-negative values.
 Different window functions (e.g., rectangular, Hamming, Hanning, Blackman) offer different trade-offs between **frequency resolution** (main-lobe width) and **leakage suppression** (side-lobe attenuation).
-Choosing the appropriate window is essential for ensuring accurate and interpretable spectral results.
+You should try these window functions yourself and choose the most suitable one.

-Here after, we are going to give an example of window function, the Hanning window, which is written as:
+The Hanning window, which is a very wide used window function, can be written as:
 $$
 \begin{align}
-w(x)&=\frac{1}{2}\left[1-\mathrm{cos}(2\pi x)\right]\\
+w(t)&=\frac{1}{2}\left[1-\mathrm{cos}(2\pi t)\right]\\
 w[n]&=\frac{1}{2}\left[1-\mathrm{cos} \left(\frac{2\pi n}{N}\right)\right]
 \end{align}
 $$